moneuron/toolbox/README.md

 # toolbox
-python scripts that makes life better

----
 ### translate
-> use -› translate any .txt file from any language without charchter limitation!
+> -› translates any .txt file from any language without charchter limitation!
 ---
 ### unique
-> use -› read a CSV file and print all the unique values for each column!
+>  -› reads a CSV file and print all the unique values for each column!
 ---